Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 As international trade picks up its pace, the number of cargo ships in the globe's oceans also increases.

-With that growth comes an increased risk of accidents and incidents, including ship sinking.
+With that growth comes an increased risk of accidents and incidents, including sinking.

-We'll review the data to answer the question of how many cargo ships sink each year.
+We'll review the data to answer the question of how many sinks each year.

 How Many Cargo Ships Sink Every Year?

-Working at sea can be perilous, and the question of how many cargo ships sink every year often arises.
+Working at sea can be perilous, and the question of how many cargo sinks every year often arises.

 Sinking can occur due to the following reasons: